strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 }
 ```

-> if you don't know what's the exact name to use for the `--location` option, you can get the full list of available location using the command `az account list-locations`
+> If you don't know the exact name to use for the `--location` option, you can get the full list of available location using the command `az account list-locations`.

 # Create a AKS cluster

-The `az` tool provides a `aks` subcommand for interacting with the AKS in order to create and manage a Kubernetes cluster.
+The `az` tool provides a `aks` command for interacting with the AKS in order to create and manage a Kubernetes cluster.
-In order to create a new Kubernetes cluster, the `create` command has different options but the main ones are the destination resource group, the name of the cluster and the related number of nodes.
+To create a new Kubernetes cluster, the `create` subcommand has different options but the main ones are the destination resource group, the name of the cluster and the related number of nodes.

 ```
 az aks create --resource-group strimzigroup --name strimzicluster --node-count 3 --generate-ssh-keys
 ```

-After several minutes, the command completes and returns the information about the cluster in JSON format.
+After a few minutes, the command completes and returns the information about the cluster in JSON format.

 ```json
 {